sujalguy/sujalguy/README.md

 - 🌱  I’m currently learning Web Development and Data Science
 - 👯 I’m looking to collaborate on Python, Django, and Data Analysis projects
 - 🤝 I’m looking for help to land me a great job
+- 👨‍💻 All of my Major projects are available at https://drive.google.com/file/d/1HPz3pwDmLPyM_k9A_TTBlDpb90gHf0K5/view?usp=sharing
 - 📫 How to reach me: **sujalgajbhiye10@gmail.com**
+- 💬 Ask me about anything
 - ⚡ Fun fact: I am Funny!

 ### 🌐 Connect with me: